-All new sites (other than LVPs) received a program procedures manual and all sites (other than HHWs and LVPs) also received an on-site, in-person training that covered topics in the manual including identification and screening of program products, paint storage, spill response, arranging to have paint picked up, and record keeping.
-A copy of the current site guidelines from the procedures manual for drop-off sites is included in the appendix.
+All new sites (other than LVPs) received site guidelines and all sites (other than HHWs and LVPs) also received an on-site, in-person training that covered topics in the site guidelines including identification and screening of program products, paint storage, spill response, arranging to have paint picked up, and record keeping.
+A copy of the current site guidelines for drop-off sites is included in the appendix.